 This post may contain affiliate links.
 Please see disclaimer for details.

-When I gave birth to my little one 19 months ago, she was diagnosed with jaundice and had to go through several heel prick testings.
+When I gave birth to my little one three years ago, she was diagnosed with jaundice and had to go through several heel prick testings.
 Each test was conducted within a few hours apart, depending on how her levels were.
 Unfortunately, my little one still didn’t reach the “safe zone” and ended up with more heel pricks than I wanted.

 Because her levels remained high for the next two days after birth, we had to stay an addition day in the hospital.
 Despite the unpleasant situation I was facing, there were a few ways that helped my little one lower her bilirubin levels.